-Have you ever used the spiritual practice of chants, prescription litanies, or affirmations?
+Have you ever used the spiritual practice of chants, litanies, or affirmations?
 And are you ever puzzled as to why they sometimes work and sometimes don’t?
 Does the power of an affirmation or chant have to do with the words or with something else?
 Why do certain affirmations work for some people and not others?

 To answer these questions you really have to consider them from a magical standpoint.
 We recently read this fascinating passage from W. Frederic Keeler’s writing, “Solving the Problem of Supply,” that relates directly to this issue.
 He writes: